Do1e

 import socks

-# The server cannot access the internet without logging in.
-Here I configured a proxy that allows local network connections.
+# The server cannot go online without logging in, I configured a proxy here, which allows local network connections

 socks.set_default_proxy(socks.SOCKS5, "xxxx", 7891)